Lisgevan/The-Modern-Javascript-Bootcamp-Course-2021/README.md

    Find it under the "timer" folder.

 2. Project two: **"Movie Fights"**.
-   A small JavaScript project of a page where you search for two movies and then the displayed info are compared and marked according to which is the best.
+   A small JavaScript project of a page where you search for two movies and then the displayed info are compared and styled according to which is the best.
    Find it under the "moviefights" folder.